 Word of warning, safety is important when adding a hanging chair.
-Make sure you follow the manufacture's instructions when installing it, ensuring the chair hangs from a ceiling joist and has enough room around it to make it safe and comfortable to use.
+Make sure you follow the manufacturer's instructions when installing it, ensuring the chair hangs from a ceiling joist and has enough room around it to make it safe and comfortable to use.

-5. Turn a corner into a jungle
+22. Turn a corner into a forest

 A larger houseplant is going to have more of an impact, but quick hack, you can add loads of height to your houseplant but popping them on a stand, a stool or even a small table.
 Plus if you are worried about your plant babies not getting enough light in a dark corner, just go fake instead.

-6. Set up a mini work space
+23. Set up a mini work space

 If you haven't been blessed with a home office, you might have spent the majority of last year trying to 'carve-out' a WFH space in your existing rooms.
 The corner of a living room can lend itself to be a little workstation for when the soft office (a.k.a your bed or the sofa) just won't do any longer.